 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Tev-Tropin may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Tev-Tropin:

 Use Tev-Tropin as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Do not shake Tev-Tropin.
-Swirl the vial gently to mix it.
+- Do NOT shake Tev-Tropin.
+Swirl gently to mix.

 - If you miss a dose of Tev-Tropin, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use Tev-Tropin.